 3.5.1 Economic Reciprocity – Paying Tax for Shared Services

-There is an economic argument for paying tax for shared services and infrastructure that everyone depends on to survive and prosper
+There is an economic argument for paying tax for shared services, and for infrastructure that everyone depends on to survive and prosper

-The creation of wealth depends on an economic environment which has an educated and healthy workforce, sufficient infrastructure for goods and services to reach their markets, and the maintenance of law and order for wealth to be protected.
+The purpose of economic governance is to ensure that the economy benefits all those who participate in it and depend upon it.
+The creation of wealth requires an educated and healthy workforce, infrastructure for goods and services to be efficiently produced and to reach their markets, and the maintenance of law and order for wealth to be protected.

-To support this environment, almost everyone would agree that some government spending (3.2.3) is necessary.
-They often disagree about its scope, as discussed in the next section (3.5.2), and they disagree about who should pay for it.
-It means paying tax, which is always unwelcome and contentious but is necessary for the economy to thrive.
-It can be seen as a form of economic reciprocity: paying something back in return for the benefits one receives.
+Almost everyone would agree that some government spending (3.2.3) is necessary to support the economy, and this means paying tax (3.2.4).
+Tax can be seen as a form of economic reciprocity: paying something back in return for the benefits one receives.
+There is deep disagreement about how this burden should be shared.

-If everybody were paying tax for shared services at a flat rate, those with low incomes would find it harder than wealthier people to find the money.
-If people were to pay in proportion to their incomes, though, the wealthier people in society would shoulder more of the burden – which is fair, because they have derived more benefit from the economy than the poor.
+If everybody contributed equally to the cost of shared services, those with low incomes would find it harder than wealthier people to find the money.
+If people were to pay tax in proportion to their incomes, though, the wealthier people in society would shoulder more of the burden – which is fair, because they have derived more benefit from the economy than the poor.
+And wealthier people have enough disposable income to pay even more than their share.
 Adam Smith put forward this view, in An Inquiry into the Nature and Causes of the Wealth of Nations:

 “It is not very unreasonable that the rich should contribute to the public expence [sic], not only in proportion to their revenue, but something more than in that proportion.” (book V, chap.
 2, para.
 71)